-A virtual service provides layer 4 load balancing services for Tanzu Kubernetes cluster workloads.
+A virtual service provides layer 4 and layer 7 load balancing services for Tanzu Kubernetes cluster workloads.
 A virtual service is configured with one virtual IP and multiple ports.
 When a virtual service is deployed, the Controller automatically selects an ESX server, spins up a Service Engine, and connects it to the correct networks (port groups).

 The first Service Engine is created only after the first virtual service is configured.
 Any subsequent virtual services that are configured use the existing Service Engine.

 Each virtual server exposes a layer 4 load balancer with a distinct IP address of type load balancer for a Tanzu Kubernetes cluster.
-The IP address assigned to each virtual server is chosen from the IP address block give to the Controller when you configure it.
+The IP address assigned to each virtual server is selected from the IP address block give to the Controller when you configure it.

-The Kubernetes operator (AKO) watches Kubernetes resources and communicates with the Controller to request the corresponding load balancing resources.
+The Avi Kubernetes operator (AKO) watches Kubernetes resources and communicates with the Controller to request the corresponding load balancing resources.